Context Sensitive Solutions—Caltrans Web resources include the following links:

 - Highway Design Manual: The Highway Design Manual establishes uniform policies and procedures to carry out the State highway design functions of the Department.
 It is neither intended as, nor does it establish, a legal standard for these functions

-- Main Streets: California - A Guide for Improving Community and Transportation Vitality
+- Main Streets: California - A Guide for Improving Community and Transportation Vitality (2013) serves as an informational guide to Caltrans policies that aim to improve multimodal access and sustainability within the transportation system.

 - California Blueprint for Bicycling and Walking (2002) sets goals to increase bicycling and walking trips 50% by 2010, decrease bicycle and pedestrian fatality rates 50% by 2010, and to increase funding for bicycle- and pedestrian-related programs.
 Caltrans has established a Steering Committee to guide the Blueprint’s implementation.